ferrous-systems/rust-exercises/exercise-book/src/nrf52-tools.md

 cargo run --bin hello -- --erase-all
 ```

-The `-- --erase-all` option gives the `--erase-all` argument to `probe-run`, which gives it permission to clear out the pre-installed Nordic bootloader code.
+The `-- --erase-all` option gives the `--erase-all` argument to `probe-rs`, which gives it permission to clear out the pre-installed Nordic bootloader code.
 You only need that the first time you try and program the nRF52840-DK with `cargo run`.